Tugs work to free giant container ship stranded in Suez Canal | MarketScreener

 "Once we get this boat out, then that's it, things will go back to normal.
 God willing, we'll be done today," Chairman Osama Rabie said.
 The authority was considering compensation for delayed ships, he said.

-About 12% of world trade by volume passes through the canal, and it is a major source of hard currency for Egypt.
+About 12% of world trade by volume passes through the canal, and it is a major source of hard currency for Egypt, generating $5.6 billion in 2020.

 Tracking maps had shown the ship grounded in the southernmost stretch of the waterway, between the Great Bitter Lake and the Red Sea port of Suez.